Pria16/netflix-clone/README.md

-# netflix-clone
+# Netflix-clone
-This project only includes HTML and CSS
+This project only includes HTML and CSS.